The dynamics of scalar-field Quintom cosmological models: Introduction

 \section{Introduction}

-Observations suggest that the universe has experienced two separate acceleration phases during its evolution; an accelerated phase of expansion during its very early phase of evolution, known as inflation, which occurred before the radiation-dominated era, and a recent accelerated phase of expansion, known as late-time cosmic acceleration.
+Observations suggest that the universe has experienced two separate acceleration phases: an accelerated phase of expansion during its very early stage of evolution, known as inflation, which occurred before the radiation-dominated era, and a recent accelerated phase of expansion, known as late-time cosmic acceleration.
 Within theoretical cosmology, scalar fields play a significant role in gravitational physics.
-As inflaton is characterized by the scalar field that is responsible for the early time acceleration phase of the universe, a similar model can provide dynamical terms in the gravitational field equations with anti-gravitating behavior and can be used also as a model for the description of the acceleration of the late universe.
+As inflation is characterized by the scalar field responsible for the universe's early time acceleration phase, a similar model can provide dynamical terms in the gravitational field equations with anti-gravitating behaviour and can also be used as a model for the description of the acceleration of the late universe.

-We are interested here in Quintom models \cite{quintom1,quintom2,quintom3,quintom4,quintom5,quintom6}, comprising two interacting scalar fields (quintessence and phantom).
-In \cite{quintom1} a class of cosmologies with Quintom dark energy with an exponential potential and dark matter was investigated from a dynamical systems perspective, and the novel behavior of Quintom models admitting either tracking attractors or phantom attractors was observed.
-This analysis was extended to arbitrary potentials \cite{quintom2}, with particular focus on the tracking phases in the asymptotic regime where both scalar fields diverge.
+We are interested here in Quintom models \cite{Elizalde:2004mq,quintom1,quintom2,quintom3,quintom4,quintom5,quintom6}, comprising two interacting scalar fields (quintessence and phantom).
+In \cite{quintom1}, a class of cosmologies with Quintom dark energy with an exponential potential and dark matter was investigated from a dynamical systems perspective, and the novel behaviour of Quintom models admitting either tracking attractors or phantom attractors was observed.
+This analysis was extended to arbitrary potentials \cite{quintom2}, with a particular focus on the tracking phases in the asymptotic regime where both scalar fields diverge.
 In \cite{quintom5} radiation and dark matter as described by perfect fluids was included.
 A complete dynamical analysis was presented in \cite{quintom6} for a class of exponential potentials.
-In particular, the unstable and center manifold of the massless scalar field cosmology motivated by the numerical results given in \cite{quintom1} were constructed.
+In particular, the unstable and centre manifold of the massless scalar field cosmology motivated by the numerical results given in \cite{quintom1} were constructed.
 The role of the curvature on the dynamics was also investigated, and several monotonic functions were defined on relevant invariant sets for the Quintom cosmology.